ssheybani/Skater/README.rst

 demystify the learned structures of a black box model both globally(inference on the basis of a complete data set) and locally(inference about an individual prediction).

-The project was started as a research idea to find ways to enable better interpretability(preferably human interpretability) to predictive "black boxes" both for researchers and practioners.
+The project was started as a research idea to find ways to enable better interpretability(preferably human interpretability) to predictive "black boxes" both for researchers and practitioners.
 The project is still in beta phase.

 .. image:: https://travis-ci.org/datascienceinc/Skater.svg?branch=master
     :target: https://travis-ci.com/datascienceinc/Skater